daltyboy11/DrainPipe/README.md

 # DrainPipe
 DrainPipe is a near real-time alerting system for DAO's and NFT communities.
-We monitor the chain for suspicious NFT activiy (e.g. a large number of transfers for a collection in a single block) and send alerts via text and discord.
+We monitor the chain for suspicious NFT activity (e.g. a large number of transfers for a collection in a single block) and send alerts via text and discord.
 The sooner you know if a wallet is hacked and being drained of its NFTs the sooner you can
 * Report the tokens as stolen to OpenSea to prevent the hacker from cashing out